minghsu/usim_modifier_v3/README.md

 PS.
 If you have any suggestion, please raise the 'issues' or send mail to me directly.

+# Update History

+## 2021-04-11
+- New 'ust' plugin to display the 'USIM Service Table'.
+- Modified the input condition of ADM key, it can accept 8 ~ 16 digits hexadecimal and auto fill 'FF' to 16-digit.

 # Requirement Packages

 - [python3](https://www.python.org/) (Minimum version is 3.6.x)